jedaitemple/DIplomna-Konstantin_Kostov_21-12b/README.md

 # DIplomna-Konstantin_Kostov_21-12b
-# chat App uing parse As a backend
+# chat App using parse As a backend